JoseAbreu28/Commander28.github.io/2G-Network.md

 By leveraging an IMSI catcher and a 2G man-in-the-middle attack, the researchers developed a functional phone number catcher prototype for LTE phones.
 They demonstrated that once a device camped on their rogue station, they could capture its phone number within seconds.
 Furthermore, the study emphasized that anyone with basic programming skills and knowledge of GSM/LTE specifications could build a similar setup using SDR tools and commercial off-the-shelf equipment.
 The authors advocated for the global deactivation of GSM networks in areas covered by 3G and 4G to mitigate these risks.

 ### 2G Network Implementation
 Due to hardware limitations—specifically, having only a HackRF, which operates in half-duplex mode—I was unable to implement the phone number-catching attack.
-However, I gained valuable insights into OSMOCOM and decided to focus on building a 2G network instead.
+However, I gained valuable insights into [OSMOCOM BB](https://osmocom.org/projects/baseband) and decided to focus on building a 2G network instead.
 To achieve this, I acquired two Motorola C123 devices and two Sysmocom USB Serial Cable CP2102 adapters.
 Initially, setting up a 2G network using OSMOCOM was complex due to my lack of experience.
 However, I discovered AutoCalypsoBTS, a project that significantly simplified the deployment process.
 Later, I refined my network setup using the work of Bastien Baranoff, which I will detail in a future article.

 ![OSMOCOM BB](IMG_9993_-_Cópia.jpg)